theNewDynamic/oregonsadventurecoast.com/content/blog/2021-coos-bay-farmers-market-opening-may-5th.md

 warning_copy: ''

 ---
-### _Coos Bay Downtown Association and the Coos Bay Farmers Market announced their 2021 Farmers Market Season will open Wednesday, May 5, 2021, and continue every Wednesday through October 27, 2021, 9:00 am-2:00 pm_
+**Coos Bay Downtown Association and the Coos Bay Farmers Market announced their 2021 Farmers Market Season will open Wednesday, May 5, 2021, and continue every Wednesday through October 27, 2021, 9:00 a.m. - 2:00 p.m.**

 _Please note this post contains photos taken prior to the COVID-19 crisis.
 Face coverings are mandatory for all when inside a public space AND outdoors when 6 ft distancing cannot be maintained._

-[ CBDA Farmers Market](https://coosbaydowntown.org/farmers-market/), a popular open-air Farmers Market hosted by Coos Bay Downtown Association, is just around the corner!
+[CBDA Farmers Market](https://coosbaydowntown.org/farmers-market/), a popular open-air Farmers Market hosted by Coos Bay Downtown Association, is just around the corner!
 The Farmers Market happens weekly in the heart of downtown Coos Bay.
 The well-attended market is a joy for our community and visitors alike, and features fresh, locally grown produce, eggs, honey, meat, baked goods, soaps, candles, homemade jams, jellies, and unique creations handcrafted by local artisans.

 ![](/img/oregon-s-adventure-coast-coos-bay-farmers-market.png)